 Because students will work along with the instructor to complete a series of projects, we recommend using two displays in our online classes (this could be two monitors, two computers or a computer and a tablet), so that the student can keep one eye on the instructor’s screen as they work.

-A copy of the coursebook and the data files will be sent to you prior to the start of the class.
-The coursebook for this class is available as a paperback or as an eBook.
+An eBook copy of the workbook and the data files will be sent to you prior to the start of the class.

 Who Should Attend the Adobe Acrobat Professional DC training class?